danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 }
 ```

 We can now replace the empty view with a view with gestures.
-Since we want the underlying view to still show, let's just use `Color.clear` and specify a `.contentShape` to it to make it detect taps, then add a `DragGesture` to it:
+Let's use `Color.clear` and specify a `.contentShape` to it to make it detect taps, then add a `DragGesture` to it:

 ```swift
 var gestureView: some View {